sarahfriedlander/janefinette.com/README.md

-This repo holds the website at janefinette.com
+This repo holds the website at sarah.cl (thanks janefinette.com!)

 Version Info:
 Foundation v3.2.2